|

 our radio listeners and would have done so, but for the intervention of

+a nervous editor.
 Being of a scientific turn of mind, Wolfram pooh-poohed the idea of

 magnets possessing any kind of therapeutic power, though I did notice he